dmlc/minpy/docs/tutorial/model_builder_tutorial/model_builder.rst

 ------------------------------
 MinPy's model builder is designed to be extended easily.
 To create customized layers, one only needs to inherit classes from ``minpy.nn.model_builder.Module`` class and implement several inherited functions.
 These functions are ``forward``, ``output_shape``, ``parameter_shape`` and ``parameter_settings``.

 * ``forward`` receives input data and a dictionary containing the parameters of the network, and generates output data.
-It can be implemented by Numpy syntax, layers provided in ``minpy.nn.layers``, MXNet symbols or their combination as described in `MinPy's solver tutorial <http://minpy.readthedocs.io/en/latest/tutorial/complete.html>`_.
+It can be implemented by Numpy syntax, layers provided in ``minpy.nn.layers``, MXNet symbols or their combination as described in :ref:`complete_solver_guide`.
 * ``output_shape`` returns the layer's output shape given the input shape.
 Please be aware that the shapes should be tuples specifying shape of one training sample, i.e. the shape of CIFAR-10 data is either (3072,) or (3, 32, 32).
 * ``parameter_shape`` returns a dictionary that includes the shapes of all parameters of the layer.
 One could pass more information to MinPy's solver in ``parameter_settings``.